 Q: What is the Fusion5 Lapbook S15 N6?

-A: It's a 15.6-inch Full HD Windows 11 laptop for students with an Intel N150 processor, 8GB RAM, and 128GB SSD storage, assembled in Pasco County, Florida.
-It's built for everyday productivity, browsing, Office work, and video calls, rather than heavy gaming or video editing.
+A: It is a 15.6" Full HD Windows 11 laptop for students with Intel N150 processor, 8GB RAM and 128GB SSD storage, assembled in Pasco County, Florida.
+It’s meant for daily productivity, browsing, working with Office and making video calls rather than video editing or gaming.

 Q: How much RAM do I actually need for a Windows 11 laptop for students?

-A: Microsoft lists 4GB as the bare install minimum, but 8GB is the realistic floor for smooth day-to-day use.
-With 4GB, multitasking between a browser, Office, and a video call gets sluggish fast.
-8GB, like on the Lapbook S15 N6, handles that workload comfortably.
+A: Microsoft mentions 4GB as the minimum required, but 8GB is the realistic minimum needed for reliable daily work.
+4GB RAM can’t cope well with multitasking between a browser, Office, and video calls.
+8GB RAM like in the Lapbook S15 N6, can handle that workload more comfortably.

 Q: Is 128GB SSD storage enough for college coursework?